Wolverton, Warwickshire

-Wolverton is a village in the Stratford-on-Avon District of Warwickshire, England.
-The population at the 2011 census was 212.
+Wolverton is a village and civil parish in the Stratford-on-Avon District of Warwickshire, England, roughly equidistant between Stratford-upon-Avon to the south and the county town of Warwick to the east.
+The parish population at the 2011 census was 212, and at the 2021 census had risen to 250.
+The village is somewhat smaller in geographic area than the parish.

 Heritage

 Roman artefacts were found in the north-east of the parish and to the east of the present-day houses.
 Saxon artefacts have also appeared.
 The village was recorded in the Domesday Book of 1086 as Ulwarditone, having two estates or manors.
-It was known as Wolverdington until the middle of the 19th century.
+One of the manors was among the lands of Robert de Stafford, and the estate remained with his descendants until at least 1460.
+Wolverton was known as Wolverdington until the middle of the 19th century.

+Listed buildings

 The parish church is dedicated to St Mary the Virgin, its oldest part dating from the 13th century, with additions made in the 14th, 16th and 19th centuries.
 It is accessible only by a path, as it is set back from the road.
 The church is a Grade II* listed building Some window glass in the west and north-west of the church dates from the 13th century.
 The so-called "Doom" glass at the top of the east window is from the 14th century.

 The Old Rectory in Main Street is a 17th-century building enlarged in the mid-19th century.
 Part of it is timber framed with painted brick infill.
-It qualifies as a Grade II listed building, as do five other residential buildings and a telephone box in the village.
+It also qualifies as a Grade II listed building, as do five other residential buildings and a telephone box in the village.

+Another Grade II listed building, Wolverton Court, has a 1547 Tudor wing adjoined to an early 1800s Georgian section via a 1913 Queen Ann style section designed by Welsh architect Clough Williams-Ellis, best known for creating the Italianate tourist village of Portmeirion in North Wales.
+Wolverton Court was used in both World Wars for military purposes.
+In World War I it served as a military hospital, and in World War II it was used by the Women's Land Army.